yannickm95/lokalise-to-default-messages/README.md

 ## Version information

-From version 0.1.0 onwards, replace in file requires Node 10 or higher.
+From version 0.1.0 onwards, lokalise to default messages requires Node 10 or higher.

 See the [Changelog](CHANGELOG.md) for more information.